 We represent Cristina Nichole Iglesias – a woman in federal custody – who was denied critical medical care, raped, physically and sexually abused, and even held hostage while housed in facilities for men.
 The Bureau of Prisons (BOP) recognized that Ms. Iglesias is a transgender woman and diagnosed her with gender dysphoria as far back as 1994, but refused to provide her the basic medical care she needs and refused to move her to a women’s facility choosing instead to incarcerate her with men even in the face of escalating attacks and threats on her life.

-After she filed a motion for preliminary injunctive relief—and after more than two decades in men’s facilities—Ms. Iglesias was finally moved to a women’s prison in May 2021.
+After she filed a motion for preliminary injunctive relief arguing that BOP failed to provide her necessary medical care in violation of the 8th Amendment and failed to house her with other women in violation of the 5th Amendment —and after more than two decades in men’s facilities—Ms. Iglesias was finally moved to a women’s prison in May 2021.
 In late December 2021, the court ruled on that motion and ordered BOP to evaluate her for gender-affirming surgery.
-This landmark decision marks the first time a court has ordered the federal government to address someone’s medical need for gender-affirming surgery.
-The directive came after a day-long hearing in which the court heard directly from Ms. Iglesias about the years of harm she has endured in federal custody due to her denial of the healthcare she needs.
-A representative from BOP admitted at the hearing that no federal prisoner had ever yet been provided gender-affirming surgery even though BOP currently houses approximately 1,200 transgender prisoners in federal custody.
+This decision marked the first-ever time a court ordered the federal government to evaluate someone for gender-affirming surgery.